restorecommerce/identity-srv/README.md

 Requests are performed providing `io.restorecommerce.user.RegisterRequest` protobuf message as input and responses are a `io.restorecommerce.user.User` message.
 If a valid configuration for retrieving email-related [handlebars](http://handlebarsjs.com/) templates from a remote server is provided, an email request is performed upon a successful registration.
 Such config should correspond to the `client/hbs_templates` element in the config files.
 The email contains the user's activation code.
 Email requests are done by emitting a`sendEmail` notification event, which is consumed by [notification-srv](http://github.com/restorecommerce/notification-srv) to send an email.
 Please note that this email operation also implies template rendering, which is performed by emitting a `renderRequest` event, which is consumed by the [rendering-srv](http://github.com/restorecommerce/rendering-srv).
 Therefore, the email sending step requires both a running instance of the rendering-srv and the notification-srv (or similar services which implement the given interfaces) as well as a remote server containing a set of email templates.
 This is decoupled from the service's core functionalities and it is automatically disabled if no templates configuration is provided.

 Moreover, the `register` operation itself is optional and one can enable or disable it through the `service.register` configuration value.
-If disabled, the only endpoint for user creation is `createUsers`.
+If disabled, the only endpoint for user creation is `create`.

 `io.restorecommerce.user.RegisterRequest`